normdoow/frameswap-contracts/README.md

 # FrameSwap Contracts

 Smart Contracts to handle swapping on Uniswap V3.
+Swap onFrame in Farcaster.
+Checkout [frameswap.fi](https://frameswap.fi)

 Let's see where this project goes!

 Built with Hardhat.